raphael-group/hierarchical-hotnet/README.md

 The `hierarchical_hotnet.py` script runs Hierarchical HotNet checks for intermediate results, which it will use if available.  **This script will be added shortly.**  For example, if the similarity matrices are already available, then the script can skip this step of Hierarchical HotNet.

 ### Output
-Hierarchical HotNet finds statistically significant regions of a hierarchical clustering of genes.
-It also produces a statistically significant, high-effect clustering of the genes.
-Hierarchical HotNet provides a consensus procedure that summarizes the results from each network and set of scores.
+Hierarchical HotNet identifies statistically significant regions of a hierarchical clustering of topologically close, high-scoring genes.
+Hierarchical HotNet also performs a consensus across hierarchical clusterings from different networks and gene scores.

 Additional information
 ----------------

-### Example
+### Examples
 See the `examples` directory for example data, scripts, and output for Hierarchical HotNet.

 ### Support